mjf1406/viziers-vault-app/README.md

 -   moved userProfile creation and user avatar upload to separate server actions
 -   weird footer flash now...
 -   the example dashboard has a too wide width when the windows is narrow
+-   see if removing all Shadcn UI components from home page to see if it reduces First Load JS

 ## Change Log